Alcohol Addiction, Controlled Substances, and How to Seek Help

 Alcohol has a variety of effects on the body, both short and long-term.

 Alcohol is a diuretic, which means it causes dehydration.
 When you’re dehydrated, you’re more likely to feel fatigued.
 Alcohol also affects your blood sugar levels, which can lead to feelings of dizziness and shakiness (alcohol tremors).
 It’s a depressant, which means it slows down your nervous system.
 This can cause slurred speech and slowed reaction times.
 In large amounts, it can even cause blackouts.
 Alcohol impairs your immune system, making you more susceptible to illnesses like the cold and flu.

 Going through life feeling fatigued, dizzy, shaky, depressed, and sick all of the time from the effects of alcohol on your body is not a pleasant way to live.
 Alcohol is a powerful substance and if you’re struggling with this addiction, we can help.

 Does Alcohol Cause Problems in Your Life?

-Zinnia Healing can provide you with the tools you need to make positive changes in your life.
-We offer various addiction treatment services to help you better understand your relationship with alcohol and make the right changes.
+Zinnia Health can provide you with the tools you need to make positive changes in your life.
+We offer various alcohol addiction treatment services to help you better understand your relationship with alcohol and make the right changes.
 We know that making these changes can be difficult, but we are here to support you every step of the way.